CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 **For Users:**
 - Fast loading times
-- Works seamlessly on any device
+- Works seamlessly on any device with responsive design
+- Accessible to users with disabilities
 - Proper SEO optimization
 - Clean, professional appearance